sqym/ALPHA-MODEL-SoftwareX/ALPHA MODEL/readme.txt

+Name of the software/program:
+ALPHA MODEL ver1.03
-Name of the program:
+Name of the project:
 Newbee12.pro
-Name of the code:
-ALPHA MODEL

 Authors:
-Hao Weng*a, Zhengyang Liu*b, Dayong Wang*a
+Hao Weng, Zhengyang Liu, Dayong Wang
-*a Key Laboratory of Ocean Energy Utilization and Energy Conservation of Ministry of Education, School of Energy and Power Engineering, Dalian University of Technology, Dalian 116023, P. R. China
+Key Laboratory of Ocean Energy Utilization and Energy Conservation of Ministry of Education, School of Energy and Power Engineering, Dalian University of Technology, Dalian 116023, P. R. China
-*b Department of Mechanical Engineering, National University of Singapore, 9 Engineering Drive 1, 117575 Singapore, Singapore

 Corresponding author.
 Dayong Wang